KyleWard0525/iRacingDataTool/README.md

-# iRacingTelemetryLogger
+# iRacingDataTool
-An app for logging iRacing telemetry
+An app for recording, visualizing, and analyzing iRacing telemetry.
+The tool can be used to evaluate setups as well as driver performance.